-ICAP provides clerkship opportunities for Columbia University medical students to gain on-site experience in the design, implementation and evaluation of HIV/AIDS prevention, care, and treatment programs in sub-Saharan Africa.
+ICAP provides clerkship opportunities for Columbia University medical students to gain on-site experience in the design, implementation and evaluation of HIV/AIDS prevention, care, and treatment programs in Africa and Asia.
 Medical students will learn about health care delivery systems in low-resource settings while working on a discrete programmatic project with ICAP team members.
 They will spend three to four days per week at an ICAP office working on their project and one to two days per week rounding with clinicians at ICAP-supported clinical sites.

 Please address the following in your statement of interest:

 1. Why are you interested in global public health?

 2. What are your goals for this internship experience?

 3. What are your career goals?